kgrgreer/foam3/README.md

 # FOAM3

-FOAM3 is the active version FOAM.
+FOAM3 is the active version of FOAM.

 The FOAM1 [website](https://foam-framework.github.io/foam/) still contains many useful demos and videos.